paul-wolf/djaq/README.txt

    (b.name, b.price, Publisher.name)

-These expressions can be Django Model fields or arithmetic expressions or any expression supported by functions of your underlying database.
+These expressions can be Django Model fields or arithmetic expressions or any expression supported by functions of your underlying database that are also whitelisted by Djaq.
+Postgresql has thousands of functions.
+About 350 of those are available in Djaq.

 Columns are automatically given names.
 But you can give them your own
 name: